Futurism: 1920s and 1930s

+Poster advertising the American magazine Vanity Fair by Fortunato Depero, 1930.

 Many Italian Futurists supported Fascism in the hope of modernizing a country divided between the industrialising north and the rural, archaic South.
 Like the Fascists, the Futurists were Italian nationalists, laborers, disgruntled war veterans, radicals, admirers of violence, and opposed to parliamentary democracy.
 Marinetti founded the Futurist Political Party (Partito Politico Futurista) in early 1918, which was absorbed into Benito Mussolini's Fasci Italiani di Combattimento in 1919, making Marinetti one of the first members of the National Fascist Party.
 He opposed Fascism's later exaltation of existing institutions, calling them "reactionary," and walked out of the 1920 Fascist party congress in disgust, withdrawing from politics for three years; but he supported Italian Fascism until his death in 1944.
 The Futurists' association with Fascism after its triumph in 1922 brought them official acceptance in Italy and the ability to carry out important work, especially in architecture.
 After the Second World War, many Futurist artists had difficulty in their careers because of their association with a defeated and discredited regime.

 Marinetti sought to make Futurism the official state art of Fascist Italy, but failed to do so.
 Mussolini chose to give patronage to numerous styles and movements in order to keep artists loyal to the regime.
 Opening the exhibition of art by the Novecento Italiano group in 1923, he said, "I declare that it is far from my idea to encourage anything like a state art.
 Art belongs to the domain of the individual.
 The state has only one duty: not to undermine art, to provide humane conditions for artists, to encourage them from the artistic and national point of view."
 Mussolini's mistress, Margherita Sarfatti, who was as able a cultural entrepreneur as Marinetti, successfully promoted the rival Novecento group, and even persuaded Marinetti to sit on its board.
 Although in the early years of Italian Fascism modern art was tolerated and even embraced, towards the end of the 1930s, right-wing Fascists introduced the concept of "degenerate art" from Germany to Italy and condemned Futurism.

 Marinetti made numerous moves to ingratiate himself with the regime, becoming less radical and avant-garde with each.
 He moved from Milan to Rome to be nearer the centre of things.
 He became an academician despite his condemnation of academies, married despite his condemnation of marriage, promoted religious art after the Lateran Treaty of 1929, and even reconciled himself to the Catholic Church, declaring that Jesus was a Futurist.